 History in Early Years is taught in accordance with Development Matters guidance and aims for children to have an understanding of People and Communities, planned for in cross curricular topics.
 The children explore the concept of change in simple ways and begin to understand chronology through the sequencing of familiar events

-Our approach to history is though inquiry so our pupils are encouraged to be curious and ask questions, thereby developing skills of critical thinking.
+Our approach to history is though enquiry so our pupils are encouraged to be curious and ask questions, thereby developing skills of critical thinking.
 They develop their knowledge and use of specialised vocabulary, along with building up subject knowledge and understanding.
 Our learning and teaching in history is interactive, with practical activities that allow independent, paired and whole group activities.
 Teachers use a range of photographs, website resources, books, artefacts and historical evidence within their lessons.
 Chronology is evident through displayed time lines and recorded activities.
 Pupils record their learning in a topic book, making strong links with literacy skills and also through art, science and DT activities.
+Children develop ways to solve problems, make links in their experience and persist when challenges occur.
 Our Learning and teaching in history also recognises the importance of the local area and its significant people and where possible, this is utilized to achieve the desired outcomes.
 Teachers consider how to extend their greater depth children and also those learners needing support to engage and achieve.
-Pupils work is monitored and assessed to ensure its reflects a secure understanding of the key skills and knowledge identified.
+Pupils work is monitored and assessed to ensure it reflects a secure understanding of the key skills and knowledge identified.

 Our children’s topic books show a broad and balanced history curriculum which evidences the pupils acquisition of key knowledge, and with activities differentiated to enable inclusion for all.